Davidcorrigan1/assignment-moviesApp/README.md

 ......
 Insert screenshots of the app's views, with appropriate captions (see example below).
 (For the Movies Fan App, only show the new/modified views) ........

 ![][view]
 >Shows detailed information on a movie.
 Clicking the 'Reviews' floating action button will display extracts from critic reviews.

 ### Routing.

 ......
 Insert a list of the routes supported by your app and state the associated view.
 If relevant, specify which of the routes require authentication, i.e. protected/private.
 [For the Movies Fan app, only new routes should be listed.] .........

-+ GET /blogs - displays all published blogs.
++ GET   /movies/watched       (protected) - displays must watch movies.
-+ POST /blogs (protected) - add a new blog.
++ GET   /appearedInmovies/:id (protected) - displays movies person appeared in
-+ GET /blogs/:id - displays a particular blog.
++ POST  /signup                           - allows a user to sign up to site.
++ POST  /signin                           - allows a registered user to sign in to site
-+ GET /blogs/:id/comments (protected) - detail view of a particular blog and its comments.
++ GET   /search               (protected) - allows a user to search by specfic criteria
-+ etc.
-+ etc.

 ## Independent learning (If relevant).

 .......
 Briefly state any technologies/techniques used in your project codebase that was not covered in the lectures/labs.
 Provide source code filename (source code excerpts are not required in most cases) references to support your assertions and include references (articles/blogs) .........
++ Firebase Auth

++ Firebase Database

++ TMDB Lists to Support CRUD

++ Pagination in Material UI and React##

 [model]: ./data.jpg